Class: StepperMotor::Journey

 increment!(:steps_completed)

-logger.debug { "completed #{current_step_name} without exceptions" }
+logger.debug { "performed #{current_step_name} without exceptions" }

-if canceled?
+if paused? || canceled?

-logger.info { "has been canceled inside #{current_step_name}" }
+logger.info { "has been #{state} inside #{current_step_name}" }

 elsif @reattempt_after